Calmquist/calmquist.github.io/_posts/2020-10-26-fudge-psi-wars-example-characters.md

 * Equipment: None - it was taken

-In the public, Noriko Tan-Shai is a renowned researcher and engineer.
+In public, Noriko Tan-Shai is a renowned researcher and engineer.
 Secretly, she has ties to an Exarch and is a pioneer in Deep Engine technology.
 One day, she was abducted by "pirates" (definitely not affiliated with the Cybernetic Union; That would be absurd!).
 So far, no ransom has been announced.
 What will be her fate, and what do her captors want?

 Note: Noriko's negative scale is due to the combination of being a noodle-armed researcher combined with eldothic genetics.